Re: pupil premium and free school meals

 Schools are free to spend the Pupil Premium as they see fit.
 However, the Government have stated that schools will be held accountable for how they have used the additional funding to support pupils from low income families through the outcomes they achieve.

 At Crown Hills Community College, we rigorously ensure that the Pupil Premium funding is used to ‘transform lives’ and allows every student to achieve.
-The overriding aim for the Pupil Premium spend is to raise the achievement of our disadvantaged students, across the curriculum, closing the gaps between the achievement of our disadvantaged students and others, as well as the national achievement standards of all students.
+The overriding aim for the Pupil Premium spend is to raise the achievement of our disadvantaged students across the curriculum, closing the gaps between the achievement of our disadvantaged students and others, as well as the national achievement standards of all students.
+Our Pupil Premium students at Crown Hills achieved a Progress 8 score of +0.07 in 2019, which is significantly above the National Average figure of -0.44, with 39.3% achieving 9-5 in English and Maths, again, significantly above the National Average figure for this group, and in line with other non-disadvantaged students nationally.

-To ensure the Pupil Premium funding has the highest impact for our most disadvantaged students we have set the following nine objectives for this academic year.
+To ensure the Pupil Premium funding has the highest impact for our most disadvantaged students we have set the following objectives for this academic year.
 These key strategic objectives are part of the whole college development plan, with the actions and spending plans, which constitute each one for this year.
-Our 2018 GCSE results showed that the attainment gap between the percentage of disadvantaged students that achieved a grade 5 or above in both English and Maths and other students was 2.5%.
-This is a closing gap relative to 2017, where the within school gap was 18%.
-We aim to continue to close this gap further, with a whole school focus on closing the boy/girl gap.

 Barriers to educational achievement faced by students at Crown Hills Community College

-- Attendance – Poor attendance (particularly PP Boys) and persistent unauthorised absences of some disadvantaged students.
+- Attendance – Poor attendance and persistent unauthorised absences of some disadvantaged students.

 - Low Reading Ages on entry – Disadvantaged students, as well as other students in school, have low levels of reading on entry, including students with high EAL needs.